 3. Use Verification Technology

-Implementing verification technology can help identify fraud based on the physical and digital components of someone’s identity and even help merchants reduce their vulnerability to cybercriminals.
+Implementing verification technology can help identify fraud based on the physical and digital components of someone’s identity and even help businesses reduce their vulnerability to cybercriminals.

 4. Clarify Shipping and Return Policies

+Shipping is another consideration.
 If you offer only one or two shipping options, consider expanding your shipping menu.
 Providing other shipping speeds from your current carriers (or adding new carriers) gives your customers more leeway in where and how purchases are delivered.
-But whatever shipping method you choose, make sure your customers can track their packages and you can access delivery records in the event of false item-not-delivered chargebacks.
+Also keep in mind that shipping to countries where distribution spans thousands of miles, managing customer expectations is critical.
+Whatever shipping method you choose, make sure your customers can track their packages and you can access delivery records in the event of false item-not-delivered chargebacks.

 5. Recognize the Signs of Account Takeover Fraud